-In the first section you will find information about awards for which CUSE National Fellowships can offer limited assistance and/or facilitate a university nomination.
+In the first section you will find information about opportunities for which CUSE National Fellowships can offer limited assistance and/or facilitate a university nomination.

-NOTE: The awards below are generally only available for U.S. citizens.
+NOTE: Many of the awards below are generally only available for U.S. citizens.
 If you are not a U.S. citizen, visit Grinnell College's Resource for International Students page to read about potential scholarships and fellowships.

 American-Scandinavian Foundation Fellowships